halonsecurity/hsl-examples/lookup/weakforced/README.md

 **Params**
 - username `string` - A username or any type of identifier.
 - password `string` - The password that was used.
-- hashlen `number` - Truncate the hashed password, by default it will use full length.
+- trunclen `number` - Truncate the hashed password by bits, by default it will use full length.

 **Returns**: `string`